ska-telescope/ska-tango-images/docs/src/helm_charts.rst

 In specific it defines the following helm named template:
  - configuration (deprecated): it creates a k8s service account, a role and role binding for waiting the configuration job to be done and a job for the `dsconfig <https://github.com/MaxIV-KitsControls/lib-maxiv-dsconfig>`_ application to apply a configuration json file set into the values file;
  - deviceserver (deprecated): it creates a k8s service and a k8s statefulset for a instance of a device server;
- - multidevice-config: it creates a ConfigMap which contains the generated `dsconfig <https://github.com/MaxIV-KitsControls/lib-maxiv-dsconfig>`_ json configuration file, the boostrap script for the `dsconfig <https://github.com/MaxIV-KitsControls/lib-maxiv-dsconfig>`_ application and a python script for multi class device server startup;
+ - multidevice-config: it creates a ConfigMap which contains the generated `dsconfig <https://github.com/MaxIV-KitsControls/lib-maxiv-dsconfig>`_ json configuration file, the boostrap script for the `dsconfig <https://github.com/MaxIV-KitsControls/lib-maxiv-dsconfig>`_ application and a python script for multi class device server startup; if the ``global.operator`` is true then this won't be generated.
+More information available `here <https://gitlab.com/ska-telescope/ska-tango-operator>`_;
- - multidevice-job: it creates a job for the `dsconfig <https://github.com/MaxIV-KitsControls/lib-maxiv-dsconfig>`_ application to apply a configuration json file set into the values file;
+ - multidevice-job: it creates a job for the `dsconfig <https://github.com/MaxIV-KitsControls/lib-maxiv-dsconfig>`_ application to apply a configuration json file set into the values file; if the ``global.operator`` is true then this won't be generated.
+More information available `here <https://gitlab.com/ska-telescope/ska-tango-operator>`_;
- - multidevice-sacc-role: it creates a k8s service account, a role and role binding for waiting the configuration job to be done;
+ - multidevice-sacc-role: it creates a k8s service account, a role and role binding for waiting the configuration job to be done; if the ``global.operator`` is true then this won't be generated.
+More information available `here <https://gitlab.com/ska-telescope/ska-tango-operator>`_;
  - multidevice-svc: it creates a k8s service and a k8s statefulset for a device server tag specified in the values file.
+If the ``global.operator`` is true then this won't be generated in favour of a DeviceServer k8s type.
+More information available `here <https://gitlab.com/ska-telescope/ska-tango-operator>`_
  - deviceserver-pvc: it optionally creates a volume for the deviceserver when it contains the dictionary `volume`.
 The subkeys are `name`, `mountPath` and `storage`.
 See example below.
+ - operator: it creates a k8s DeviceServer type of k8s resources.

+With the introduction of the `SKA TANGO Operator k8s controller <https://gitlab.com/ska-telescope/ska-tango-operator>`_ the library is also able to generate DeviceServer type of resources.
+This can be activate by setting the parameter ``global.operator``.

 Dsconfig generation
 +++++++++++++++++++